joshuaKnauber/scripting_nodes/README.md

 - [X] Path icons on startup
 - [X] Generate dynamic enum items on startup
 - [ ] Property source and name split when there is brackets at the end
-- [ ] Undo is real fucking slow
+- [X] Undo is real fucking slow

-read items in blend file node
-scene collections output on collections node
+- [ ] scene collections output on collections node

 [X] blender property node needs output for value with right type